Dr Kenneth Brimaud

 - Bachelor of Laws, University of Sydney (1976)

 - Bachelor of Arts (Government and Public Policy, and History), University of Sydney (1975)

 Areas of Research Interest

 Johannine Literature, New Testament Studies, Biblical and Spiritual Theology, Biblical Christology, Prophetic Literature, Hermeneutics and Exegesis, Historical Jesus Studies, Biblical Archaeology, Inter-Religious Theological Studies.

 Ken has served on the Board of various Government Commercial, Cultural and Health institutions, including among others: President of the Museum of Applied Arts and Science (‘the Powerhouse Museum’), the Australian National Museum in Canberra, Eastern Sydney Area Health, TransGrid, the Prince of Wales Medical Research Institute, the Australian Theatre for Young People, and the Australian Chamber Orchestra.
 He was appointed to serve on two NSW Ministerial Advisory Councils, in the areas of Health and Education.

-I supplemented my studies in Rome by familiarizing myself with the geography, history, and archaeology of the Bible, involving extensive travel to most of the archaeological sites and museums, the monuments, the roadways, and surrounding areas associated with the places mentioned in the New and Old Testaments.
-I visited Israel and Palestine (twice), Lebanon, Jordan, Syria (twice), Turkey (five times), Egypt, Greece, and Italy, as well as the entirety of the islands of Crete, Malta, Cyprus (North and South), and other Greek Islands mentioned in the New Testament, tracing the old Roman road systems, and meeting with local museum directors and archaeologists.
+To complement his teaching and research in Rome, which encompassed the legal systems, geography, history, cultures, philosophies, religions, and archaeology of the ancient and medieval worlds, Ken undertook extensive travel to most of the archaeological sites, the museums, monuments, and surrounding areas associated with the ancient and pre-modern world, particularly those mentioned in the Hebrew and Christian Scriptures.
+He visited all of Israel and Palestine (twice), Lebanon, Jordan (twice), Syria (twice), Turkey (six times), most of Egypt, Greece, France, Spain, Portugal, Italy, parts of Eastern Europe, as well as the entirety of the islands of Crete, Malta, Cyprus (North and South), and the various Greek Islands mentioned in classical Greek literature and in the New Testament, meeting and engaging with local museum directors and archaeologists.